ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

-Source and target maps can be a little _busy_ to look at so we're going to simplify our view!
+Source and target maps can be a little _busy_ looking so we're going to simplify our view!
 Let's introduce a new abstraction that hides all of this detail.
 We're going to:
 * wrap these connections in one big tube
 * put an arrow point on this tube so we can remember which direction the connections were going
 * wrap the items at either end in labelled spheres